-- 27,000+ book
+- 27,000 + books

-- 6,000+ e-books.
+- 6,000 + e-books

 - Access to thousands of academic journal articles.

-- Journals.
+- Journals

 - Links to essential websites and services

-- PCs and laptops at every site.
+- PCs and laptops at every site

-- 5 Macs (at Kettering only).
+- 5 Macs (at Kettering only)

-- · Leisure reading.
+- Leisure reading

 Our online resources can be accessed off-site and anywhere in College via Moodle.